knockzoo/HTTP-Spy-Unfinished/README.md

 # HTTP Spy v5
-This is not a comprehensive version of finished product.
+This is not a comprehensive version or finished product.
 This is purely just the functional aspect of the final product - and does not contain any of the user interface or other user-experience neccesaties.

 Once this has been fully finished (including the UI) and it's been properly tested & debugged, a release will be made to the original HTTP spy repository.